xmos/fwk_voice/applications/host/control/README.rst

 Setup
 *****

-This example requires the xcore_sdk and Amazon Wakeword.
+This application requires the xcore_sdk and Amazon Wakeword.

 Set the environment variable XCORE_SDK_PATH to the root of the xcore_sdk and